Lee-AnnC/True_Essence/README.md

 4. The ability to search through the blog posts to find what I need.
 Then to be able to click and get more detailed information.

-5. To be able to filter the products and blog posts by name, description or category and find the item that are best suited for my needs.
+5. To be able to filter the products and blog posts by name, description or category and find the item that is best suited for my needs.

-6. As a someone keen on learning new things, I want to be able to find a recipe that is easy and quick and fun to make.
+6. As someone keen on learning new things, I want to be able to find a recipe that is easy and quick and fun to make.

 7. As a user I want my details to be safely kept and not reused or sold.